5 Benefits of Working With Small Batch Production

 Small batch clothing manufacturers provide independent fashion designers with less risk, affordable production costs, and more control of their styles.

-Whether selling online or selling to a retailer, these pro tips will help you understand and prepare for small batch production.
+Whether selling online or to a retailer, these pro tips will help you understand and prepare for small batch production.

 Know the Industry Lingo

-Working with your small batch clothing manufacturer should be exciting not confusing, knowing these industry terms will help clarify the whole experience.
+Working with your small batch clothing manufacturer should be exciting, not confusing.
+Knowing these industry terms will help clarify the whole experience.

 MOQ (Minimum Order Quantity)

-CMT (Cut, Make and Trim)
+CMT (Cut, Make, and Trim)

-This is the entire assembly of the garment, it is essentially another way of saying cut and sew manufacturing.
+This is the entire assembly of the garment.
+It is essentially another way of saying cut and sew manufacturing.
 If you are feeling a bit stuck choosing a good cut and sew manufacturer, our guide explains what to look for in six simple steps.

-This covers any form of gathering your resources, including fabric, printing, trims, embroidery and anything else you have to procure.
+This covers any form of gathering your resources, including fabric, printing, trims, embroidery, and anything else you have to procure.

 Have Your Spec Sheets Ready